 Conversion is a highfalutin term for convincing.
 If you want to convince the minds that matter, you need the facts, the bravado, and the emotional angle.

-Build your landing pages with theed intent of answering your typical user’s specific search query as benefit/value-oriented as possible (in their terms).
+Build your post-click landing pages with the targeted intent of answering your typical user’s specific search query as benefit/value-oriented as possible (in their terms).
 The more directly, delightfully, and definitively you can do so, the more customers you will convince – and the more conversions you will cash in on.
 Sign up for an Instapage Enterprise demo today.

 About Sean Martin